sudogene/tp/docs/DeveloperGuide.md

        Expected: Similar to previous.

     1. Other incorrect commands to try: `ts-addall x`, where x are all non-numeric, or corresponds to a Training Session with all Students in the Student List already inside.

+### Find all Students with a Bad Attendance Record

+1. Finding all students who have missed more than three prior training sessions

+    1. No prerequisites need to be fulfilled.

+    1. Test case: `find-bad-students` <br>
+       Expected: A list of Students with a bad attendance record (missed more than three prior training sessions) will be shown in the results message.